You won’t be able to just eat one of the best German Chocolate Cupcakes. Chocolate cake is topped with a layer of sweet coconut and pecan frosting!

 I like to keep these cupcakes as simple as possible.
 Why over-complicate a good thing?
 A layer of cake and a layer of frosting combines to create an impressive little dessert.
 These cakes are perfect for serving for Father’s Day.
 German chocolate is my dad’s favorite flavor so I plan on making another batch too.

 Rich chocolate cake is topped with a layer of sweet coconut and pecan frosting.
 If you want to make them extra chocolaty, you can also add a layer of chocolate ganache.
-Just pour the ganache over the top before you add the additional frosting, similar to these cupcakes.
+Just pour the ganache over the top before you add the additional frosting.
 To serve them, I like to slice the cake in two layers and spread a layer of the frosting between the layers and on top.
 They look like mini cakes and feel a little more special!

 German Chocolate Cupcakes